 Marking consumer packages

 Items handled at a store's checkout are barcoded so that the item number can be read quickly and easily.
 Using the item number, the name of the item and its price are fetched from the store's article database and printed on the receipt.
-The item number is also used to collect reliable sales statistics for purchasing decisions, profitability follow-up, and shelf space planning.
+The item number is also used to collect reliable sales statistics for purchasing decisions, profitability monitoring, and shelf space planning.

 Item numbers and barcodes for consumer packages